M4cs/Slacky/README.md

 Discord for Support: https://discord.gg/JjZwJVF

-### This README has a lot of info, it can be a bit messy.
-For more information on commands, custom plugins, listeners, and more, check out the Wiki [here](https://github.com/M4cs/Slacky/wiki)
+## This README doesn't have all the info!
+I've written a readme with a bunch of info on the bot [here](https://github.com/M4cs/Slacky/wiki).
+Check it out for information on how to Install, Setup, and Customize Slacky!

 <p align="center">
   <center><h2 align="center">Slack Client</h2><br><p align="center"><img src="https://github.com/M4cs/Slacky/blob/master/slacky.gif"></p></center>